-The American Academy of Physical Medicine and Rehabilitation (AAPM&R) invites you to submit session proposals for educational sessions to be considered for inclusion in the 2021 Annual Assembly, being held November 11-14 in Nashville, TN and virtually.
-ALL submissions are due by February 22.
-Late submissions will not be accepted.
+The American Academy of Physical Medicine and Rehabilitation (AAPM&R) invites you to submit session proposals for educational sessions to be considered for inclusion in the 2022 Annual Assembly, being held October 20-23 and virtually.

 All listed faculty members are required to complete their own financial disclosure before a proposal can be submitted.
 Financial disclosures cannot be completed after the deadline, so make sure to plan accordingly.
-The Program Planning Committee reviews all disclosures in a blinded fashion in order to ensure we have a fair and balanced program.
+The review committee(s) view all disclosures in a blinded fashion in order to ensure we have a fair and balanced program.

 Guidelines for Submitting Proposals

 The Program Planning Committee (PPC) seeks proposals that will incorporate a blend of adult learning styles and cross-cutting themes.
-The theme for #AAPMR21 is Reimagining Our Future Through Technology and Science.
+The theme for #AAPMR22 is Leading the Way.

 Education is offered in different formats throughout the live in-person and virtual Annual Assembly.
 We are seeking submissions in the following categories:

-- Clinical and Practice Symposia Sessions—these 60-minute symposia should focus on clinical or practice topics.
-A 60-minute presentation (45-50 minutes) would be followed by a brief question and answer segment.
-These offerings will be offered in the following formats with a maximum of five faculty members:
+- Clinical and Practice Symposia Sessions—these 60 or 75 minute symposia should focus on clinical or practice topics.
+A 60 or 75 minute presentation should include a brief question and answer segment.
+All sessions will be offered live, in-person in Baltimore.

-- Learning Center Hands-On Demonstrations—hands-on only demonstrations provide interactive learning experiences focused on fundamental and emerging hands-on skills.
-These demonstrations should be planned for a free-flowing audience and will likely only occur in-person.
+- Learning Center Sessions—these demonstration only sessions provide interactive learning experiences focused on fundamental and emerging skills.
+These demonstrations should be planned for a free-flowing audience in the PM&R Pavilion.
+The Program Planning Committee outlines the time allotment based on the overall session plan and the overall educational program.

 - Skills Labs—these 3-hour hands on sessions are designed to provide in-depth training on a specific skill or set of skills, including small-group hands-on or immersive training.
 Each Skills Lab must incorporate at least 4 hands on stations with a maximum of 8 stations.
 These sessions will have an additional fee for participants and will occur in-person only.